The Professional Negligence Law Review: Portugal

 Claimants often encounter obstacles to the proof of the relevant causal link, particularly in disputes related to losses resulting from subscription to unsuccessful investments in financial instruments upon the advice of a financial intermediary.
 In this regard, professional defendants often argue that the financial losses borne by investors resulted from the investment risk rather than any breach of information duties.

-Lastly, professionals may enter into professional liability insurance policies.
-Actually, professional liability insurance is mandatory for some professionals (for instance, lawyers, notaries, auditors, certified accountants, doctors, insurance intermediaries, gas assemblers and operators, real estate agents, port operators, real estate appraisers for property investment funds, credit intermediaries and credit or financial consultants services and travel agents).
+Furthermore, professionals may enter into professional liability insurance policies and this type of insurance is actually mandatory for some professionals (for instance, lawyers, notaries, auditors, certified accountants, doctors, insurance intermediaries, gas assemblers and operators, real estate agents, port operators, real estate appraisers for property investment funds, credit intermediaries and credit or financial consultants services and travel agents).

 ii Limitation and prescription

 Limitation periods for the commencement of professional liability claims depend on the nature or type of civil liability.
-If a professional liability claim is based on tort liability, the right to compensation generally expires after three years (Article 498 Section 1 PCivC) and, in any event, no later than 20 years from the date of the misconduct.
+If a professional liability claim is based on tort liability, the right to compensation generally expires after three years8 and, in any event, no later than 20 years from the date of the misconduct.

 In cases where the misconduct is considered a crime, the limitation period will be extended to that of the crime in question.

-In the case of liability for breach of contract, the general limitation period applies, meaning that any claim to compensation becomes time-barred 20 years after the occurrence of the contractual breach (Article 309 PCivC).
+In the case of liability for breach of contract, the general limitation period applies, meaning that any claim to compensation becomes time-barred 20 years after the occurrence of the contractual breach.9

 Specific professionals or acts of misconduct may by subject to special rules on limitation periods.
 This is the case, for instance, with directors' professional liability (subject to a five-year time limitation), liability resulting from non-compliance with rules applicable to prospectuses (subject to a six-month limitation and a two-year expiry period) and liability of financial intermediaries (subject to a two-year limitation), as described below.

-Interruption of the limitation period renders the time already elapsed without effect and restarts the applicable limitation period (Article 326 Section 1 PCivC).
-The new limitation period does not begin to run until a final decision is issued on the claims submitted to the court (res judicata), putting an end to the legal proceedings (Article 327 Section 1 PCivC).
+Interruption of the limitation period renders the time already elapsed without effect and restarts the applicable limitation period.10 The new limitation period does not begin to run until a final decision is issued on the claims submitted to the court (res judicata), putting an end to the legal proceedings.11

-The PCivC also sets out several causes of suspension of the limitation period, such as the claimant being prevented from enforcing his or her right because of force majeure, during the final three months of that period, as well as the claimant not enforcing his or her right because of the fault of the liable party (Article 321 PCivC).
+The PCivC also sets out several causes of suspension of the limitation period, such as the claimant being prevented from enforcing his or her right because of force majeure, during the final three months of that period, as well as the claimant not enforcing his or her right because of the fault of the liable party.13

-In this context, it shall be noted that, in light of the current public health emergency and to prevent and contain the spread of covid-19, limitation and expiration periods for all kinds of proceedings and procedures are currently suspended.
-Said suspension of limitation and expiration periods has been in place since 9 March 2020 and will cease on a date set by a decree-law enacted by the Portuguese government.7
+In this context, note that, in light of the current public health emergency and to prevent and contain the spread of covid-19, limitation and expiration periods for all kinds of proceedings and procedures were suspended from 9 March 2020 to 2 June 2020 and again between 22 January 2021 and 5 April 2021.14

-Claims for damages based on expired rights become time-barred, which may be invoked as a defence in proceedings regarding professional liability.
+Claims for damages based on expired rights become time-barred and this may be invoked as a defence in proceedings regarding professional liability.

 iii Dispute fora and resolution